wirewiredasy/AiToolkit/replit.md

 ## Recent Changes (January 2025)

+✓ **Geometric Logo Migration Completed (January 23, 2025)**
+- Updated header and footer to use geometric logo from hero section matching reference screenshot
+- Replaced all NewSuntynLogo, SuntynAnimatedLogo, and SIconLogo instances with GeometricLogo component
+- Updated authentication pages (login/signup) with geometric logo branding
+- Added "Sign in" and "Get Now" buttons to footer with proper styling and routing
+- Updated dark navbar component to use geometric logo consistently
+- Successfully migrated all logo references throughout the application for unified branding

 ✓ **New Suntyn Logo & Featured Tools Implementation (January 23, 2025)**
 - Replaced "S" icon with new teal/orange geometric logo matching reference design from screenshot
 - Updated header, footer, and all authentication pages with new logo design